 In general, there is no conclusive or, in some cases, negative evidence regarding the benefits of omega-3 fish oil for most health conditions.
 In fact, even the annoying and wasteful National Center for Complementary and Integrative Health, which pushes junk medicine under the guise of the National Institutes of Health, provides a fairly negative review of the benefits of omega-3 fish oil.

 Many individuals take omega-3 supplements to prevent heart disease.
 But what does the science say after nearly 30 years since that initial epidemiological study was done with Inuit populations?

-A new systematic-review (considered the pinnacle of the hierarchy of biomedical research), published in the Cochrane Database of Systematic Reviews, seems to indicate that there isn’t much value of omega-3 supplements for preventing cardiovascular disease.
+A new systematic review (considered the pinnacle of the hierarchy of biomedical research), published in the Cochrane Database of Systematic Reviews, seems to indicate that there isn’t much value in omega-3 supplements for preventing cardiovascular disease.
 The study included 79 randomized controlled trials that lasted greater than 12 months.
 Over 112,000 patients were included in these studies.
 In addition, the study participants were from Asia, Europe, North America, and Australia.

 The study showed no effect of omega-3 supplements on the following cardiovascular outcomes:

 - All-cause mortality, risk ratio (RR, see Note 1) of 0.98.

 - Cardiovascular events (stroke, heart attack, and other related events), RR=0.99.

 Omega-3 supplements that contain ALA also had little effect except for minor risk reduction in three cases: